The Best Experiences in Wallis and Futuna for Couples

 The intimate achievement of conquering Futuna's highest peak together creates memories that will last a lifetime.

-For more about the walk, check out the 10 Best Walks & Hikes in Wallis & Futuna LINK#TTD131.
+For more about the walk, check out the 10 Best Walks & Hikes in Wallis & Futuna.

 Location:

-Northern Futuna, accessed via hiking trails from the northern coast villages.
+Northern Futuna, accessed via hiking/dirt trails from the villages of Tutafa on the northeast coast and Taoa on the south coast.

 Price Range:Free